'Mission accomplished' as Portugal passes last bailout review

 But they warned that Portugal needs to stick to reforms and cut its budget deficit after the end of the bailout on May 17.

-"With the programme ending, it will be essential that Portugal commits to sound economic policies for the medium term," they said.
-"The currently favourable economic and financial conditions should not lead to complacency."
+"With the program ending, it will be essential that Portugal commits to sound economic policies for the medium term," they said.
+"The currently favorable economic and financial conditions should not lead to complacency."

 "Portugal cannot return to financial irresponsibility (after the bailout ends)," said Portas.